 What type of vodka should you use?

 To keep with the watermelon theme, any plain or watermelon-infused vodka or spirit will work just fine.
-I have used Smirnoff brand in the past and enjoyed it.
+As far as brands, I regularly use Smirnoff and recommend it.

 Notes & tips for watermelon jello shots